On extreme points of measures which implement an isometric embedding of model spaces: Introduction

 \section{Introduction}

-In \cite{al96} A. Aleksandrov settled the isometric embedding problem for model spaces $K_\thth$.
-Precisely, given an arbitrary inner function $\Theta$ on the unit disk $\bd$, one seeks for the collection of all finite, positive, Borel measures $\s$ on the unit circle $\bt$ so that the identity operator (embedding) of the model space $K_\thth:=H^2\ominus \thth H^2$ to the space $L^2_\s(\bt)$ is isometric.
+In \cite{al96} A. Aleksandrov settled the isometric embedding problem for the model spaces $K_\thth:=H^2\ominus \thth H^2$.
+Precisely, let $\Theta$ be an arbitrary, nonconstant inner function on the unit disk $\bd$, i.e., $\thth$ belongs to the unit ball of $H^\infty$ (the Schur class $\css$), and $|\thth|=1$ a.e. on the unit circle $\bt$.
+Denote by $\cm_+(\bt)$ the class of all finite, positive, Borel measures $\bt$.
+The problem is to describe a collection $\cm(\thth)\subset\cm_+(\bt)$ of measures so that the identity operator (embedding) of the model space $K_\thth$ to the space $L^2_\s(\bt)$ is isometric.
 In other words, the equality